neelsmith/eagl-texts/docs/index.md

 # Explore Annotated Greek and Latin texts

-The [eagl-texts repository](https://github.com/neelsmith/eagl-texts) hosts delimited-text files with:
+## Source data

-- citable texts
+The [eagl-texts repository](https://github.com/neelsmith/eagl-texts) hosts delimited-text files and scripts for generating web pages from those files.

-- syntactic annotations on those texts
+## Syntactically highlighted readers

-This web site hosts readers automatically generated from those sources.
+This readers on this site are automatically generated from annotations on selections from the following texts.